 - Make sure power strip is on

 What to do if the motor/light is working but the machine not sewing?

-Replace the pressure foot. if the needle hits pressure foot.
+Replace the presser foot if the needle hits presser foot.

 Ensure that needle is correctly inserted.

-You needle is the most used part in a machine – so it could have broken due to prolonged use or it may have run over a pin or a hard object while sewing .
+Your needle is the most used part in a machine – so it could have broken due to prolonged use or it may have run over a pin or a hard object while sewing.
 But if this is not the case –

-- Check pressure foot is the correct one
+- Check presser foot is the correct one.

-- check presser foot pressure; make sure presser foot is securely attached
+- check presser foot presser; make sure presser foot is securely attached

 - Check if needle clamp screw is loose or not

-- Ball point needles are not suitable or dense fabrics like cotton.
-Use regular sharp needles for these fabric
+- Ballpoint needles are not suitable or dense fabrics like cotton.
+Use regular sharp needles for these fabrics.

 - When sewing special fabrics like Leather take precautions.
 Soften it with soap first, or use talcum powder to allow it to slide under the foot.

-- Sewing very close zipper can sometimes cause the needle to bend or break.
+- Sewing very close to zipper, over zipper teeth, stops etc. over sequins and beads can sometimes cause the needle to bend or break.